post-programming/post-programming/README.md

 ## The Arguments Leading To Shaming Of Journalism

 ```
-Since I took a slanted credit default swap at Github for not open-sourcing their own prod web code, here's relevant pieces of bulletin I tried getting logged for my HMM:

 "Post-Programming" definition and its three fundamental laws are painted as 'homepage' of https://post-programming.com/.
 Taking it purely as an impressionist painting would yield its equivalence to "Un dimanche à la Grande Jatte" as mentioned by Itten in his book elements-of-color.
 So, please be gentle about dictionary multi-meaning of everything painted there.
 Consider that snap as "single source of truth for extrapolations of post-programming definition in banking, business, medicinal sciences, programming, or human interactions".